CPU fun

 For instance, you want to run benchmarks such as the EPCC OpenMP micro-benchmarks with the same executable but testing the performance of each runtime library.

-, you also want to be sure that the code really is using your library, not the system one you are replacing.
+Since, as a software developer, you are, justifiably paranoid1, you also want to be sure that the code really is using your library, not the system one you are replacing.

 Linux Solution

-On Linux getting the code to use your library can be achieved by putting the directory in which your library (which has the same name as the compiler’s) can be found into the LD_LIBRARY_PATH envirable.
-The dynamic linker searches for libraries in the directories in $LD_LIBRARY_PATH before looking in the directories built into the image, so will find yours and stop searching.
+On Linux getting the code to use your library can be achieved by putting the directory in which your library (which has the same name as the compiler’s) can be found into the LD_LIBRARY_PATH

-Checking what is going on can be achieved by using ldd.
+Checking what is going on can be achieved by using ldd

-Here you can see me compiling a trivial OpenMP code (using one of the system compilers), running it, checking which OpenMP runtime library it is using, then using LD_LIBRARY_PATH to use the LOMP runtime instead (and out of real paranoia, checking that by asking LOMP to announce itself)
+Here you can see me compiling a trivial OpenMP code (using one of the system compilers), running it, checking which OpenMP runtime library it is using, then using LD_LIBRARY_PATH

 $ armclang -fopenmp hello_omp.c